javiercarreraruiz/containerlambdacicd-blog/README.md

 Choose the correct region if it changed on the Management Console and click on Connect Go back to https://console.aws.amazon.com/codesuite/settings/connections and copy the ARN of the new connection

 ## Replace placeholders in template files

+_IMPORTANT:_ You need to adapt the next environment variables AND you need to install the envsubst command in your machine

 ```
 export ACCOUNT_ID=YOUR_AWS_12_DIGIT_ACCOUNT_NUMBER